fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/alu_parts.md

 Practically the work will be split up into one piece per session since they take many hours per stock.

-## Notes from milling Humphrey v3
-Some parts were missing in the layout:
-* Homing plate.
-(Now added)
-* The small spindle spring mounting clamps.
-* Dust skirt holder.
-* Two motor plate spacers.
-(Now added)

-*TODO:* They need to be added!

 Recommended changes:
 * When milling.
 Make sure there is a loose fit tolerance between the X-rail and the gantry, otherwise it's hard to fit it on and impossible to change it.